myamiri/Predict-attrition-of-the-valuable-employees/README.md

 # Modeling

-We plan to run :
-Support Vecror Machine,
-Logestic Regression,
-Quadratic Discriminant Analysis,
-Extra Tree Classifier,
-Xgboost classifier,
-Light GBM,
-CatBoost Classifier,
-AdaBoost Classifier,
-Bagging Classifier,
-RandomForest Classifier,
-Stacking Classifier,
-Voting Classifier,
-Gaussian Naive Bayes (GaussianNB),
-Gaussian Process Classifier,
-Ridge Classifier,
-Decision Tree Classifier,
-KNeighbors Classifier
-models  to determine the probability of a certain employee to fall into the condition of Attrition and thus its high risk of leaving the company.
+We plan to run: Support Vector Machine, Logistic Regression, Quadratic Discriminant Analysis, Extra Tree Classifier, Xgboost Classifier, Light GBM, CatBoost Classifier, AdaBoost Classifier, Bagging Classifier, RandomForest Classifier, Stacking Classifier, Voting Classifier, Gaussian Naive Bayes (GaussianNB), Gaussian Process Classifier, Ridge Classifier, Decision Tree Classifier, KNeighbors Classifier models to determine the probability that a certain employee will leave the company.
-We will then test different parameters and probability threshold using confusion Matrixes, precision recall curve and ROC curve to determine which of the models is the best predictor and will reccommend its use in practice
+We will then test different parameters and probability thresholds using Confusion Matrices, Precision & Recall curves and ROC/AUC curves to determine which of the models has the most predictive power.